 Quarantine has many similarities to self-isolation.
 If you are displaying signs of COVID-19, make sure to isolate yourself from other family members as well.
 Clean and disinfect your home, particularly frequently touched surfaces and toilettes.
 Use only one set of dedicated cutlery, plates, and glasses.
 Call ahead before visiting your doctor or local hospital.
 Make sure that you are wearing a mask if interacting with someone who does not have any symptoms.

 Worldwide, many schools and workplaces are shutting down for an extended period of time.
-This can be a great time to catch up on things you have been putting off or simply make new memories with loved ones.
+This can be stressful.
+It can also be a great time to catch up on things you have been putting off or simply make new memories with loved ones.

 If you should find yourself in having to self-isolate, here are a few things to make the time more enjoyable!

 - Watch an old movie.